DamienCassou/auth-source-pass/README.md

 [data organization](http://www.passwordstore.org/#organization) to
 find data.
 This means that the filename of the file containing the password for a user on a particular host must contain the hostname.
-The file itself must contain the password on the first line, as well as a `user` field containing the username on a subsequent line.
+The file itself must contain the password on the first line.
+Additional fields can be on subsequent lines.
+For example:

+    passwdstring
+    host: host.domain.com
+    user: user@domain.com
+    port: 993

 If you have several accounts for the same host, you can name your files in 2 different ways: